landschootl/fast-server/README.md

 # fast-server
 springboot server for Fast project
+## Begin
+These instructions will provide you with a copy of the project on your computer for development purposes.
 ### Get the project
 Launch : ```git clone https://github.com/landschootl/fast-server.git```
 ### Install dependencies